Dogma-Project/dogma-meta-core-js/README.md

-# Dogma Meta (Headless)
+# Dogma Meta (Core)

 **Dogma Meta** is a cross-platform, non-anonymous, privacy-oriented decentralized communication platform written in TypeScript.

 ## About package

 This package is a part of **Dogma Meta** Application, which is currently in active development.
-"Headless" is a standalone app to run on a server without GUI, like a service.
-You can control basic functions with REST API combined with SSE callback (Server-Sent Events);
+"Core" is a main dependency of NodeJS-based versions of **Meta** app, like [Dogma Meta (Headless)](https://www.npmjs.com/package/@dogma-project/headless-meta) or a desktop Electron-based app.

 ## You can use **Dogma Meta** platform to:

-- Build private networks through secure TLS connections between own nodes and nodes of your friends.
+- Build private networks through secure e2e-encrypted connections between own nodes and nodes of your friends.
-- Communicate with friends with Dogma's text, voice or video chats.
+- Communicate with friends with text, voice or video chats.
 - Send and receive files between connected nodes.
 - Synchronize important data between own nodes to keep it safe.